soundpress/RulesOfNYC/docs/c19/index.rst

-   (4) A Driver of a Taxicab or Street Hail Livery must not collect or attempt to collect separate fares from individual Passengers who have shared a Taxicab or Street Hail Livery for part or all of a trip unless such fares are specifically authorized as part of a Group Riding program established by the Commission.
+   (4) A Driver must give the correct change to a Passenger who has paid the fare.